bengarrett/dupers/docs/README.md

 ## Example usage
 #### Dupe check

-Run a check of the files in Downloads on the collection of textfiles.
+Run a check of the files in Downloads on the collection of text files.

 ```sh
 # Windows